Skip to content

 How much does it cost to rent a flat in Gibraltar's town centre?

-One-bedroom flats typically rent for £950 to £1,250 per month.
-Two-bedroom flats run £1,300 to £1,700.
-Studios are £700 to £950 when available.
-These are 10 to 20% cheaper than comparable properties in Ocean Village.
+Based on agents' reported ranges and recent listings on Property Gibraltar, one-bedroom flats are commonly listed at circa £950 to £1,250 per month.
+Two-bedroom flats run circa £1,300 to £1,700.
+Studios are circa £700 to £950 when available.
+These figures typically run 10 to 20% below comparable properties in Ocean Village, agents report.

 Is parking available for town centre rentals in Gibraltar?